roket1428/darkman-time/README.md

 ## Development

-`darkman` works well and actively maintained.
+`darkman` works well and is actively maintained.

 For bug and suggestions, see [Issues][issues] on GitLab.
 Ongoing research is also gathered into these issues.